Tarot Decks at Amazon

-Seventy-Eight Degrees of Wisdom by Rachel Pollack, Thoresons Publishing
+Degrees of Wisdom by Rachel Pollack, Thoresons Publishing

-Tarot Companion by Tracy Porter, Llewellyn Publications.
+Companion by Tracy Porter, Llewellyn

 Plain and Simple by Tony Louis, Llewellyn

-Anthony Louis is the author of Horary Astrology Plain and Simple and of Tarot Plain and Simple (Llewellyn Publications) and has also authored computer reports on secondary progressions and vocational astrology for Halloran Software.
+Bio: Anthony Louis is the author of Horary Astrology Plain and Simple and of Tarot Plain and Simple (Llewellyn Publications) and has also authored computer reports on secondary progressions and vocational astrology for Halloran Software.
 He has lectured internationally and has been published widely in astrological literature.
 Send an email to the author.